usnistgov/ARIAC/docs/tutorials/tutorial_1.rst

 - ``main()``:

         1. Initializes the ROS2 node.
-        2. Creates an instance of the :python:`CompetitionInterface` class.
+        2. Creates an instance of the :inline-python:`CompetitionInterface` class.
         3. Calls the ``start_competition`` method.
         4. Destroys the node and shuts down ROS2.